|

 Czech Christmas Beehive Cookies Recipe (Vceli Uly)

-You can see these at most Christmas markets before Christmas and I’ve noticed that Prague coffee houses have started to sell them with their coffee as well.
+If you visit Prague before Christmas, you can also see these at most markets and I’ve noticed that Prague cafes have started to sell them with their coffee as well.

 Why make this recipe?